krinosx/sdl2_gui/SDL2_GUI/ReadMe.txt

 		- Implement use of Images to replace button graphics in scrollbar
 		- Implement a 'button' to indicate visually the scrollbar position

+	+ Implement TextArea component -
+			- Implement support for a scrollable text, maybe a new component?
+			- It may be a subclass of scrollpanel one.

 NEW FEATURES

-	- Implement TextArea component ( to show long texts ) -
-			- Combine the Panel with a kind of label maybe?
-			- Create a new type of component.
-Use viewport/rectangle/scrollbar

 	- Implement Scroll Panels (a panel with scrollbars)

 *****************
 ***** DONE  *****
 *****************
+05/06/2017
+	- Implement TextArea component ( to show long texts ) -
+		* Implemented a first version of a textarea based on GUIPanel.
+This component support long text rendering with automatic line break, it has a padding attributes and show an text "(...)" when text overflows its defined height.

+	- Improvements: Added a attribute to show/hide components.
+If the component is set to hide it will no longer receive click events events or be draw.

 03/06/2017
 	* Implemented GUISpinner component